Syslifters/sysreptor/docs/docs/setup/configuration.md

 ### Custom Statuses
 It is possible to define custom statuses for findings and sections.
-In addition to the custom statuses the statuses "in-progress" and "finished" are always available.
+In addition to the custom statuses the statuses `in-progress` and `finished` are always available.
-By default, the statuses "ready-for-review" and "needs-improvement" are also available.
+By default, the statuses `ready-for-review` and `needs-improvement` are also available.

 ``` title="Example:"
 STATUS_DEFINITIONS='[